nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchExamples.md

 }
 ```

-**c) Another option would be two queries where the first retrieves the last year of medications and observations and the second retrieves all allergies, problems and immunisations**
+**c) Another option would be two queries where the first retrieves the last year of medications and observations and the second retrieves all allergies, problems and immunisations:**

 ```json